kgururaj/GenomicsDB_wiki/Querying-GenomicsDB.md

 To produce a combined GVCF with MPI your TileDB array partitions must be partitioned by column.
 Each MPI process will produce a separate combined VCF file corresponding to the query column range assigned to it.

+##Java/JNI interface
+The Java interface of GenomicsDB implements the [FeatureReader](https://samtools.github.io/htsjdk/javadoc/htsjdk/) interface in htsjdk.
+Take a look at our [example code](https://github.com/Intel-HLS/GenomicsDB/tree/master/example/java/test_genomicsdb_jar) for using this interface.